Spring cleaning time! It's time to dust off your social media program's maybe neglected password sheet or admin settings with a social media audit.

 9. Set Up Competitor Reporting

-Identify 3-5 competitors to monitor on social media.
+Identify 3-5 competitors to monitor on social media by using competitive analysis software.
 Keep up with the type of content they share, the frequency, and how much engagement they get from their followers.

 It’s also a good idea to analyze the accounts their followers follow.
 This will most likely look similar to your audience, but any anomalies or things that stand out will be worth looking into.